Poets&Quants Top Business Schools

 *** Please note that these statistics are provided for the business school major only whenever possible.
 If a school does not track these statistics separately, then the university-wide statistics are provided.

-Cornell University’s SC Johnson College of Business, which houses the Dyson School of Applied Economics and Management, has proven to firmly be a top-20 school as it has placed in the top 20 each year it’s participated in the Poets&Quants rankings.
-Cornell is also one of just two Ivy League schools that offers an undergraduate business degree.
+Cornell University’s SC Johnson College of Business, which houses the Dyson School of Applied Economics and Management, enjoyed its highest ranking ever in 2025, landing at No. 2 in evaluation of the Best Undergraduate Business Programs in the U.S. Cornell is also one of just two Ivy League schools that offers an undergraduate business degree.

 UNIQUE CONVERGENCE WITH COLLEGE OF AGRICULTURAL AND LIFE SCIENCES